 Regardless of the model you drive, MINI Cooper warning lights are symbols that you and your mechanic can use to know what’s going on under the hood or with another component of your vehicle.

-• Green means that the system or component is working properly and that it’s currently in use.
+- Green: Indicates that the system or component is working properly and is currently in use.

-• Yellow means that something may be starting to fail or not working properly and that you should bring your car in for service at your earliest convenience.
+- Yellow: Suggests that something may be starting to fail or is not working properly.
+You should bring your car in for service at your earliest convenience.

-You should immediately stop driving the vehicle and consider towing it to a MINI mechanic if you’re seeing a red MINI Cooper dashboard light.
-More often than not, red indicates a problem with your engine or another large component of your MINI, and continued use could cause sustained damage that may cost you significantly more.
+- Red: Signals a serious issue with your MINI.
+You should immediately stop driving the vehicle and consider towing it to a MINI mechanic.
+Red often indicates a problem with your engine or another large component; continued use could cause sustained damage.

 Brake Warning Light

-If you see the MINI brake system warning light (looks like an exclamation point inside a circle) on your MINI Cooper dashboard, you likely have a problem with your brake system.
-It’s used to indicate to drivers that the parking brake is still engaged.
-So, if you see it while driving, you may want to take another look at your parking brake.
-If it’s not active, then there could be an issue with your automatic braking system, which would require the attention of a mechanic.
+If you see the MINI brake system warning light, which resembles an exclamation point inside a circle, you likely have a problem with your brake system.
+It could mean that the parking brake is still engaged, or there might be an issue with your automatic braking system.

 Check Engine Warning Light